arildo-yank/quantum-tunneling-schrodinger/README.md

 * **Context:** 5nm and 3nm chips (Apple Silicon, NVIDIA, AMD).
 * **Physics:** Electrons tunnel through insulating barriers (gate oxide), causing "leakage current."
 This is the fundamental limit of Moore's Law.

-### 2. Scanning Tunneling Microscope (STM) 🔬
+### 2. Scanning Tunnelling Microscope (STM) 🔬
 * **Context:** Nanotechnology labs (IBM, CERN).
 * **Physics:** A conductive tip detects atoms without touching them.
-The current depends exponentially on the tunneling distance.
+The current depends exponentially on the tunnelling distance.

 ### 3. Nuclear Fusion (The Sun) ☀️
 * **Context:** Astrophysics and ITER.
 * **Physics:** Protons repel each other.
-Tunneling allows them to breach the **Coulomb Barrier** and fuse, powering stars.
+Tunnelling allows them to breach the **Coulomb Barrier** and fuse, powering stars.
 Without this, the Sun would not shine.

 ### 4. Quantum Biology (Photosynthesis) 🧬
 * **Context:** Plants and Bacteria (FMO Complex).
 * **Physics:** Modeled in the **"Bio-Quantum"** mode.
 Excitons use quantum superposition to explore all paths simultaneously, finding the reaction center with near 100% efficiency.

-### 5. Resonant Tunneling Diodes 🔮
+### 5. Resonant Tunnelling Diodes 🔮
 * **Context:** High-frequency oscillators (Terahertz).
 * **Physics:** Modeled in the **"Double Barrier"** mode.
 Waves pass through two barriers perfectly when their energy matches the system's resonance frequency.